rehamilton/README_Generator/Develop/README.md

   # README_Generator

-  # ReadMe Generator
+  # Good ReadMe Generator

-  Create an application which creates a readme for a repo
+  create an application to create a readme using user input

   ## Table of Contents